 Don’t be afraid of stress and definitely drive toward your goals and work hard building your life.
-But when you are reaching your threshold, and becoming seriously stressed and unhappy — then it’s time to get some perspective.
+But when you are reaching your threshold, and becoming seriously stressed and unhappy — it’s time to get some perspective.

-Here are 10 motivational quotes to help you break that cycle of anxiety and basically taking things too seriously.
+Here are 10 motivational quotes to help you break that cycle of anxiety.

 Quotes to Help You Relax

 1. “Sometimes the most productive thing you can do is relax.” –Mark Black

 When you go 100 mph constantly and are stressing on things, you become stale and frankly just have the illusion of being productive.

 So take breaks to relax and have fun.
 Once you get back to it, you will have a new sense of purpose and enjoy the tasks at hand again.
 You’ll become much more productive as a result!

 2 .
 “The man who moves a mountain begins by carrying away small stones.” ― Confucius

 Enjoy the small steps, the little victories.
 Trying to do everything at once, and feeling bad that you are not there yet just will not work.

 Every large accomplishment was made in pieces and steps — sometimes very slowly.
 So relax in between and celebrate even very small steps.